Should I ask my doctor for a CA 125 blood test to screen for ovarian cancer?

 Women with a high risk of ovarian cancer, such as those with mutations in the BRCA1 and BRCA2 genes, which increase the risk of breast and ovarian cancers, may consider periodic CA 125 testing.
 But even in these high-risk situations, there's some disagreement about the usefulness of the CA 125 test.

-A study of 78,216 women ages 55 to 74 randomly selected to receive either an annual CA 125 test and pelvic ultrasound screening or the usual medical care showed that CA 125 test and ultrasound screening did not reduce ovarian cancer deaths.
-The study also found that false-positive tests resulted in serious complications.
+A study of 78,216 women ages 55 to 74 randomly selected to receive either an annual CA 125 test and pelvic ultrasound screening or the usual medical care showed that CA 125 testing and ultrasound screening did not reduce ovarian cancer deaths.
+The study also found that false-positive tests led to additional testing and procedures that sometimes resulted in serious complications.

 If you're concerned about your risk of ovarian cancer, ask your doctor about your screening options and ways to reduce your risk.

 - Screening for ovarian cancer.
-U.S. Preventive Services Task Force. http://www.uspreventiveservicestaskforce.org/3rduspstf/ovariancan/ovcanrs.pdf.
-Accessed Aug.
-10, 2011.
+Rockville, Md.: U.S. Preventive Services Task Force. https://www.uspreventiveservicestaskforce.org/Page/Document/RecommendationStatementFinal/ovarian-cancer-screening.
+Accessed July 18, 2017.

 - Buys SS, et al. Effect of screening on ovarian cancer mortality: The prostate, lung, colorectal and ovarian (PLCO) cancer screening randomized controlled trial.
-Journal of the American Medical Association.
+JAMA.
 2011;305:2295.